atiq-cs/MS-Azure-Demos/P2_SpeechToText/README.md

  - SpeechRecognitionResult
  - DetailedSpeechRecognitionResult

 There is 10 seconds cut off for short duration recognition.
+If we are looking properties such as confidence and phrases we have to use `DetailedSpeechRecognitionResult`.

+## Comparison with Google Cloud Speech
+Google cloud speech API supports 7 audio formats including lossless flac format for audio file input.
+Its limitations are at [google cloud speech quotas][4].

+As the ASR stats showed, Microsoft and Google are pretty close in error rates of word recognition, IBM seems to be lagging behind a bit.

+This Speech API and Google cloud Speech API both support streaming and recognition from audio files.
+However, supported audio formats are different.

 ## Epilogue
+Speech to Text supports about 10 languages.
+Bangla/Bengali is not yet supported.
+Text to Speech supports about 48 languages.

+If we want to utilize user specfic voice identification and intents we need to utilize LUIS service instead.

 As we can see we can perform speech to text recognition for short duration with the API call demonstrated above.
 Similarly, long running recognition can be performed using `StartContinuousRecognitionAsync`.
 API reference also shows the capacity of doing it from streams which make live streaming and dictation possible.

-As the ASR stats showed, Microsoft and Google are pretty close in error rates of word recognition, IBM seems to be lagging behind a bit.

-This Speech API and Google cloud Speech API both support streaming and recognition from audio files.
-However, supported audio formats are different.

 If you are interested in Google Cloud Speech API demo using .net core please refer to my previous demo on google cloud speech API which peacefully resides